Special Needs Trusts

 - Ensure that the special needs individual isn't disqualified from receiving government benefits

-Often, a special needs trust can be created by legal action through the probate court.
+Generally, a special needs trust can be created without any court involvement.
+However, on occasion a special needs trust can be created or modified by legal action through the probate court.
 There are myriad different ways to create such a trust, or to reform an existing trust into a Special Needs Trust, and the attorneys at our firm can explain in more detail how.